Developer guide

 export const PATCH = async (r: NextRequest, c: any) => handle(r, await c.params)

 Build every item below.
 When the site owner clicks “Verify” in Perennial, we automatically probe the read side, /health (auth + capabilities) and GET /posts, and confirm the capabilities you declared.
-The write endpoints (POST/PUT and GET /posts/:id) aren’t mutated during Verify; they’re exercised on your first publish from Perennial, so implement them to this spec.
+Verify is read-only: the write endpoints (POST, PUT, DELETE) aren’t exercised during Verify, and until a post exists GET /posts can only warn that the shape is unverified, which is harmless.
+Don’t seed a placeholder post to clear it; implement the write endpoints to this spec and the exact shape is confirmed on the first real post Perennial publishes.

 Must pass

-- POST /posts creates a post and returns it
+• POST /posts creates a post and returns the saved post including its id

-- PUT /posts/:id updates only the fields sent and returns the post
+• PUT /posts/:id updates only the fields sent and returns the saved post

 Recommended (warnings, not blockers)